-(2) My class notes which are already posted on my website.
+(2) My class notes which will be posted on our public class web page.
 You will need to print those out and bring them to class, because I'll refer to them regularly.
 (Please note: You can print them in the Math